 Premature birth does not automatically make your placenta unfit for encapsulation and we have found that most care providers will still accommodate your wishes to take your placenta home with you.
 If your care provider suggests testing to the placenta due to premature birth, they (or you) may suggest either a blood test, sending only a piece of placenta to pathology, or a bed-side visual examination so you are still able to have your placenta encapsulated.
 However, in some cases the placenta does need to be sent to pathology for in-depth testing in order to determine a possible cause of preterm birth.
 Ultimately the release of your placenta in this situation is up to the decretion of your doctor.

 When preparing your placenta, we follow all USDA food standards, so the presence of meconium will not make the placenta unfit for encapsulation.

 What if I get a fever in labor?

-Fever does not always equal infection and is most commonly associated as a side effect with epidurals given during labor.
+During and after giving birth, a fever does not always indicate infection and is commonly associated with epidurals given during labor.
 If you have a fever for only a few hours before birth, then it is unlikely that the placenta is infected in any way.
 Your care provider can also determine if true infection is suspected by how the placenta looks, feels, and smells.
-Some area hospitals will also provide testing if they want to rule out infection, but inspection without testing is what is most common.
-Historically our clients that have been told a fever was associated with infection ended up having clear lab test results two days postpartum and the placenta was always able to be encapsulated.
-True infection, that renders the placenta unusable, has not been common during our practice and when it does occur there is no question that the placenta needs to be discarded.
-If you have a fever question following your birth, please contact us with details and we can go from there with the best plan of action.
+Some area hospitals will also provide testing if they want to rule out infection, but inspection without testing is most common.
+Many of our clients that have had a fever during labor end up having clear lab test results two days postpartum, meaning the placenta is able to be safely encapsulated.
+True infection that renders the placenta unusable is stataistically uncommon and when it does occur, there is no question that the placenta needs to be discarded.
+If you have a question regarding fever following your birth, please contact us with details and we can go from there with the best plan of action.